pivotal/docs-platform-automation/docs/pipeline/multiple-products.md

 ### Configured Resources

-You will need to add these to your configurations repo.
-These contain values for opsman vm creation, director, product, foundation-specific vars, auth, and env files.
+These contain values for
+opsman vm creation, director, product, foundation-specific vars, auth, and env files.
 For more details, see the [Inputs and Outputs][inputs-outputs] section.
+Platform Automation will not create these resources for you.

 {% code_snippet 'examples', 'multiple-product-resources-configurations' %}